Some posts contain compensated links. Please read this disclaimer for more info.

 Now Let’s Talk About Cappadocia!

-You will undoubtedly have seen Cappadocia online and probably even on the TV (or, on Chasing the Donkey!).
+You will undoubtedly have seen Cappadocia online and probably even on the TV (or on Chasing the Donkey!).
 If you’ve seen hot air balloons rising over an extraordinary-looking landscape, that’s Cappadocia!

 The area is famous for what is known as ‘fairy chimneys,’ but these are fundamentally natural rock formations over the entire area shamed like cones.
 Cappadocia is located in Goreme, and the famous spot you see on TV is called Monk’s Valley.

-Hot air ballooning isn’t the only activity around this area, as it’s also famous for the cave houses which date back to the Bronze Age.
+Hot air ballooning isn’t the only activity around this area, as it’s also famous for the cave houses, which date back to the Bronze Age.
 The earliest Christians often used these houses as a place of refuge, and there are many churches carved into the caves and rocks.
-These days, you can stay in a cave hotel and enjoy the stunning sights, go hiking, enjoy Turkish food and entertainment, and basically stare in awe at the amazing landscape.
+These days, you can stay in a cave hotel and enjoy the stunning sights, go hiking, enjoy Turkish food and entertainment, and basically stare in awe at the fantastic landscape.